-Please will you click here and send your Christmas Gift of Sight today – so that the next mother or father won’t have to make this terrible choice?
+Please will you click here and send your Gift of Sight today – so that the next mother or father won’t have to make this terrible choice?

 Emaculate's father was over the moon when he found out that transport to hospital for his little girl would be paid for by a generous CBM donor.
 Not only that, but her surgery would be covered too!
 You will be glad to know that Emaculate’s surgeon successfully removed the clouded lens from her left eye and replaced it with a new artificial lens.
 The day after surgery, the doctor examined Emaculate’s eye…

 “Her vision will improve, but not as good as the other eye.
 We will have a lot of work to do during the next six months to train her operated eye to improve its vision.”